shecodes-students/S0E0/episode.md

 Knowing how you feel while studying the material we show to you is very important to us.
 Please write down all the little confusions, misunderstandings, or even frustrations you might encounter, but do not leave out the fun and exciting moments as well!

-Should you encounter terms that you do not understand, we leave it to your judgement whether you use Wikipedia, Google or anything else to search for the definition or explanation.
-If you find something that helped you, please take a note of the url in your journal.
+Should you encounter terms that you do not understand, we leave it to your judgement whether you use Wikipedia, Google, or anything else to search for the definition or explanation.
+If you find something that helped you, please make a note of the url in your journal.
 If English is not your first language, and you struggle with certain words, please consult an online dictionary and take a note of it.
 We want she.codes to work for as many women as possible, so it is important to us that the language is as accessible as possible.

 If you get stuck and contact us, please also write about this incident in your journal.